 - Hemodialysis center

-Part Six What is the Career Outlook for a Dialysis Nurse?
+What is the Career Outlook for a Dialysis Nurse?

 Dialysis nursing is one of the most in-demand specialty fields of nursing because of the high number of kidney failure patients in the United States.

-- Approximately 37 million Americans have chronic kidney disease
+Approximately 35.5 million Americans have chronic kidney disease

-- More than 726,000 have end-stage renal disease.
-More than 100,000 people start dialysis annually per Health and Human Services.
+More than 726,000 have end-stage renal disease.
+More than 130,522 people start dialysis annually per Health and Human Services.

 Interestingly, dialysis nurse retention is an ongoing problem, especially at outpatient dialysis specialty centers.
-One of the main reasons is because they are typically underpaid as compared to other nursing specialties.
+One of the main reasons is that they are typically underpaid as compared to other nursing specialties.
 Treating chronically ill patients can also be difficult for many nurses.

 If the RN license is part of a compact nursing license, the CEU requirement will be for the state of permanent residence.
 Furthermore, some states require CEUs related to child abuse, narcotics, and/or pain management.